-ASSESSED AND DESCRIPTION OF THE PARTY OF THE INTERNATIONAL
+CARREST STATE OF THE PARTY OF T

 Jan.
 3-Second conference on war debt problems opened in The Hague.
 Jan.
-20-Nineteen nations signed the Young plan to liquidate the war.
-Jan.
-21-Five power naval conference in London formally opened by King in London formally opened by King George Jan.
-22-Mexico severed diplomatic relations with Russia because of Communist insults.
+20-Nineteen nations signed the Young plan to liquidate the war Jan.
+21-Five power naval conference in London formally opened by King George.
+22-Mexico severed diplomatic relations with Russia because of Comrelations with Russia because of Communist insults.

 Feb.
 5-Italy and Austria signed a treaty of friendship and conciliation.

 German reichsrath or council of states approved the Young plan.

 Feb.
 11-Naval conferees in London agreed to "humanize" submarine warfare.

-March 15-Crisis in Halti ended as Eugene Roy, rich business man was chosen temporary president.
+March 15-Crisis in Haiti ended as Eugene Roy, rich business man was chosen temporary president.

-New British ambagsador, Sir Ronald Lindsay, arrived in U. S.
+New British ambassador.
+Sir Ronald Lindsay, arrived in U S.

-March 31-Deadlock reached in Chinese-Russian negotiations over Manchuria.
+March 31-Deadlock reached in Chinese-Russian negotiations over Manchuria

-April 22-Delegates of United States, Great Britain, France, Italy and Japan

-April 22-Delegates of United States, Great Britain, France, Italy and Japan at London parley signed treaty by which navies of first three are reduced and limited and all agree to battleship building holiday and rules of submarine warfare; the conference then adjourned.
+April 22-Delegates of United States, April 22-Delegates of United States, Great Britain, France, Italy and Japan at London parley signed treaty by which navies of first three are reduced and limited and all agree to battleship building holiday and rules of submarine warfare; the conference then adjuvened.

-Gates W. McGarrah of New York elected president of bank for international settlements at Basel, Switzerland.

-April 28-Hungary, Bulgaria and the little entente signed reparations

-8-Anglo-Egyptian conference ended in fallure.
+Gates W. McGarrah of New York elected president of bank for international settlements at Basel, Switzer-April 28-Hungary, Bulgaria and the little entente signed reparations May 8-Anglo-Egyptian conference ended in failure.

-May 9-Young reparations plan went into effect, having been ratified by Great Britain, France, Italy, Belgium and Germany.
+May 9-Young reparations plan went

-May 17-Foreign Minister Briand of

-May 17-Foreign Minister Briand of France submitted to all nations his plan for a federal union for all Europe.
+into effect, having been ratified by Great Britain, France, Italy, Belgium d Germany.
+May 17-Foreign Minister Briand of May 17-Foreign Minister Briand of France submitted to all nations his plan for a federal union for all Europe.
 May 19-Final evacuation of the Rhineland begun by French troops.
 June 10-Turkey and Greece signed treaty of friendship.

-June 29-Pope Plus canonized eight Jesuit missionaries who were martyred in the Great Lakes region of North America 300 years ago.
+June 29-Pope Pius canonized eight Jesuit missionaries who were martyred in the Great Lakes region of North America 300 years ago.

-June 30-Pope Plus XI appointed five mew cardinals.
+June 30-Pope Pius XI appointed five new cardinals.